 3. How does the HD mode work (for Artec Eva)?

-- For this reason, it is NOT possible to enhance the quality of scans that were made prior to AS15.1.
+For this reason, it is NOT possible to enhance the quality of scans that were made prior to AS15.1.

-- The scanning process itself remains unchanged.
+The scanning process itself remains unchanged.
 HD processing is performed after scanning, generating HD versions of the scans while also keeping the “Standard Definition” (SD) scans.

 4. How does the HD mode work (for Artec Leo)?

 On the Leo scanner, the "Record HD data" parameter needs to be enabled in “Settings” before the scanning process is started.

 The default setting of 1/8 can be used in most cases: this will result in each 8th recorded frame being an HD frame.
 The 1/4 setting (as seen in the screenshot below) will result in each 4th recorded frame being an HD frame.
 It means that Leo will record the raw data at least one frame out of eight, and all keyframes with texture to convert them into HD.
 E.g. when imported to Artec Studio, an SD scan that had 4000 frames, will have 500 in HD at minimum

 With the setting enabled, the scanning window will feature an HD Recording button.

-- Projects scanned in HD will also have a corresponding indicator on their preview thumbnail.
+Projects scanned in HD will also have a corresponding indicator on their preview thumbnail.

-- HD scans made with the Leo scanner are processed during import.
-The user may choose to either import the scans in SD or HD, by toggling the “Use HD reconstruction” checkbox in the import dialog window.
+HD scans made with the Leo scanner are processed during import.
+The user may choose to import the scans in SD or HD, by toggling the “Use HD reconstruction” checkbox in the import dialog window.

 5. Can the Artec Eva Lite scanner be used in HD mode?